Daytron/SimpleDialogFX/README.md

   - Apply your own title, head and message texts.

 ### Update
-**[18-12-2014]** The upcoming new release is now push to version 2.0.0 instead of the previous stated version 1.2.0.
+**[18-12-2014]** The upcoming release is now push to version 2.0.0 instead of the previous stated version 1.2.0.
 This is due to the complete overhaul refactor of how the library works with a much more simplified way of constructing dialogs, more dialogs and more user customizations.

 ### Dialogs
 ![Info](https://raw.githubusercontent.com/Daytron/SimpleDialogFX/master/Screenshots/InfoDialog.png?token=AGk1WtIl0yQai-c3MiXwwyPwtbakmtY4ks5UmUB6wA%3D%3D)